tfgg/yournextmep/_candidates/eu2014/libdem/michael-green.md

 person: michael-green
 region: eastern
 party: libdem
-title: Eastern - Liberal Democrats - Michael Green
+title: Michael Green is running for MEP in Eastern for the Liberal Democrats
 incumbent: false
 ---